owntone/owntone-server/README.md

 Express, Apple TV, ...
 It also includes the local audio output, that is, the sound card on the server (even if there is no soundcard).

-If no output is selected when playback starts, OwnTone will try to autoselect a device.

 OwnTone remembers your selection and the individual volume for each output device; selected devices will be automatically re-selected, except if they return online during playback.